kordastilab/ImmunoCluster/README.md

 <img src="README_files/figure-gfm/abundance test-1.png" style="display: block; margin: auto;" />

-We can perform the same process for differential expression across all markers on all populations defined with the diffExpression() function.
-We can plot the results a volcano plot as before and beside we have plotted markerExpressionPerSample() to vizualise the median marker expression per sample on a set of markers on a sepcific set of defined clusters.
+We can perform the same process of applying a wilcoxon test for expression levels of markers, across all markers on all populations by using the diffExpression() function.
+We can plot the results a volcano plot as before using diffPlot().
+Beside this can vizualise this cluster specific expression of certain makers with markerExpressionPerSample() to look at the median marker expression per sample on these clusters (or all clusters\!).

 ``` r
 # Need to catch errors - cluster not there causes crash